-Omari lives with his mother.
-His duties at home include carrying water, gathering firewood and teaching others.
+Omari makes his home with his mother.
+Carrying water, gathering firewood and teaching others are his household duties.
+His mother is sometimes employed as a farmer.
 There are 3 children in the family.
-His mother is sometimes employed as a farmer.

-For fun, Omari enjoys soccer, singing and walking.
-He attends Bible class, youth group and choir regularly and is in vocational training where his performance is average.
+As part of Compassion's ministry, Omari participates in Bible class, youth group and choir.
+He is also in vocational training where his performance is average.
+Soccer, singing and walking are his favorite activities.

 Omari lives in the hills of Babati, home to approximately 120,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The primary ethnic groups are Gorowas and Barbaigs.
 The most commonly spoken languages are Kifyomi, Swahili and Barbaigs.